lethain/staff-eng/src/markdown/guides/being-visible.md

 *   Write more long-lived documents, like architecture docs or technical specifications.
-*   Lead (and, to a less extent, participate in) company forums like architecture reviews, company all hands, and learning circles.
+*   Lead (and, to a lesser extent, participate in) company forums like architecture reviews, company all hands, and learning circles.
 *   Be a cheerleader for your team's and peers' work on Slack.
 *   You can also cheerlead via email instead of Slack.
 *   [Share weekly notes](https://lethain.com/weekly-updates/) of your work to your team and stakeholders in a way that other folks can get access to your notes if they're interested.